A View from Martin LaMonica

-Primus Green Energy is a biofuels company but its first demo plant, now under construction, will use cheap natural gas as a feedstock.
-Credit: Primus Green Energy.
+Primus Green Energy wants to make gasoline and jet fuel from biomass, but its demo plant will use cheap natural gas as a stepping stone.

 Historically low prices of natural gas have, in general, made life tougher for renewable energy companies, but startup Primus Green Energy has turned cheap natural gas into an ally.

 The Hillsborough, New Jersey-based company has developed a process for converting biomass into gasoline, jet fuel, and other chemicals.
 But because its biomass technology isn’t quite ready for prime time and its process works with natural gas, its first demonstration plant will use natural gas as a feedstock.

 “We’re using natural gas as either a bridge to biomass or a bridge to natural gas,” says CEO Bob Johnsen, a biofuels veteran who joined the company in March.
 “We can develop our processes for biomass while concurrently producing product at larger scale.”

 The company broke ground on the demonstration plant last week and is seeking to raise $60 million to $70 million for a commercial-scale operation which it hopes to begin building later this year or next year.
 To date, it raised $40 million from conglomerate Israel Corp. in 2007.